 There’s also a secret waterfall on site less than a 5-minute walk away.

-You’ll definitely want waterproof shoes if you venture down to this secret fall.
+You’ll definitely need waterproof shoes if you venture down to this secret fall.

 Once you walk into the frigid cold stream through the cave, look up.
 Another incredible waterfall!